 This year, a number of brokers with account holders who are MEI Pharma stockholders will be "householding" MEI Pharma's proxy materials.
 A single copy of this proxy statement will be delivered to multiple MEI Pharma stockholders sharing an address unless contrary instructions have been received from the affected MEI Pharma stockholders.
-Once you have received notice from your broker that they will be "householding" communications to your address, "householding" will continue until you notify your broker or MEI Pharma that you no longer wish to participate in "householding" and would prefer to receive a separate proxy statement and annual report, you may (1) notify your broker, (2) direct your written request to: Investor Relations, MEI Pharma, Inc., 3611 Valley Centre Drive, Suite 500, San Diego, California, 92130, or (3) contact MEI Pharma's Chief Financial Officer, Brian G. Drazba, at: (858) 369-7100.
+This process potentially means extra convenience for stockholders and cost savings for the Company.
+Once you have received notice from your broker that they will be "householding" communications to your address, "householding" will continue until you notify your broker or MEI Pharma that you no longer wish to participate in "householding."
+If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate proxy statement and annual report, you may (1) notify your broker, (2) direct your written request to: Investor Relations, MEI Pharma, Inc., 3611 Valley Centre Drive, Suite 500, San Diego, California, 92130, or (3) contact MEI Pharma's Chief Financial Officer, Brian G. Drazba, at: (858) 369-7100.
 Upon a written or oral request to the address or telephone number above, MEI Pharma will promptly deliver a separate copy of the annual report and proxy statement to a MEI Pharma stockholder at a shared address to which a single copy of the proxy statements was delivered.
 MEI Pharma stockholders who currently receive multiple copies of the proxy statement at their address and would like to request "householding" of their communications should contact their broker.

-Using a $\underline{\textbf{black ink}}$ pen, mark your votes with an X as shown in this example.
+Using a black ink pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.